ammonsalter-del/thedisruptor-sim/FAQ.md

 - Unbalanced horizon mix (too much Horizon 1 means no transformational bets; too much Horizon 3 means no near-term revenue)
 - Ignoring the Foundation's mission emphasis on health, rehabilitation, and sustainability
 - Underinvesting in capabilities the market demands (AI, data analytics, connectivity)
+- Not achieving key headline and board objectives.

 Each failure teaches something.
 Try different strategies and see how the board responds.